hyperledger/fabric/docs/source/performance.md

     # Batch Size: Controls the number of messages batched into a block.
     # The orderer views messages opaquely, but typically, messages may
     # be considered to be Fabric transactions.
 The 'batch' is the group
     # of messages in the 'data' field of the block.
-Blocks will be a few kb
+Blocks will be a few KB
     # larger than the batch size, when signatures, hashes, and other metadata
     # is applied.
     BatchSize:

         # Max Message Count: The maximum number of messages to permit in a
         # batch.
 No block will contain more than this number of messages.
         MaxMessageCount: 500

         # Absolute Max Bytes: The absolute maximum number of bytes allowed for
         # the serialized messages in a batch.
 The maximum block size is this value
         # plus the size of the associated metadata (usually a few KB depending
         # upon the size of the signing identities).
 Any transaction larger than
         # this value will be rejected by ordering.
-        # It is recommended not to exceed 49 MB, given the default grpc max message size of 100 MB
+It is recommended not to exceed
+        # 49 MB, given the default grpc max message size of 100 MB configured on
-        # configured on orderer and peer nodes (and allowing for message expansion during communication).
+        # orderer and peer nodes (and allowing for message expansion during communication).
         AbsoluteMaxBytes: 10 MB

         # Preferred Max Bytes: The preferred maximum number of bytes allowed
         # for the serialized messages in a batch.
 Roughly, this field may be considered
         # the best effort maximum size of a batch.
 A batch will fill with messages
         # until this size is reached (or the max message count, or batch timeout is
         # exceeded).
 If adding a new message to the batch would cause the batch to
         # exceed the preferred max bytes, then the current batch is closed and written
         # to a block, and a new batch containing the new message is created.
 If a
         # message larger than the preferred max bytes is received, then its batch
         # will contain only that message.
 Because messages may be larger than
         # preferred max bytes (up to AbsoluteMaxBytes), some batches may exceed
         # the preferred max bytes, but will always contain exactly one transaction.
         PreferredMaxBytes: 2 MB
 ```

+#### Batch timeout

+Set the BatchTimeout value to the amount of time, in seconds, to wait after the first transaction arrives before cutting the block.
+If you set this value too low, you risk preventing the batches from filling to your preferred size.
+Setting this value too high, however, can cause the orderer to wait for blocks and overall performance and latency to degrade.
+A general guideline is to set the value of BatchTimeout to be at a minimum the max message count divided by the maximum transactions per second.

+#### Max message count

+Set the Max message count value to the maximum number of transactions to include in a single block.

 #### Absolute max bytes

-Set this value to the largest block size in bytes that can be cut by the ordering service.
-No transaction may be larger than the value of Absolute max bytes.
-Usually, this setting can safely be two to ten times larger than your Preferred max bytes.
-Note: The maximum recommended size is 49MB based on the headroom needed for the default grpc size limit of 100MB.
+Set the Absolute max bytes value to the largest block size in bytes for the ordering service to cut.
+No transaction can be larger than the value of Absolute max bytes.
+This setting can typically be 2-10 times larger than the Preferred max bytes value.
+Note: The maximum recommended size is 49 MB, based on the headroom needed for the default grpc size limit of 100 MB.

-#### Max message count

-Set this value to the maximum number of transactions that can be included in a single block.

 #### Preferred max bytes

-Set this value to the ideal block size in bytes, but it must be less than Absolute max bytes.
-A minimum transaction size, one that contains no endorsements, is around 1KB.
-If you add 1KB per required endorsement, a typical transaction size is approximately 3-4KB.
-Therefore, it is recommended to set the value of Preferred max bytes to be around Max message count times expected averaged transaction size.
+Set the Preferred max bytes value to your ideal block size in bytes, which must be less than the Absolute max bytes.
+A minimum transaction size, one that contains no endorsements, is around 1 KB.
+If you add 1 KB per required endorsement, a typical transaction size is approximately 3-4 KB.
+Therefore, it is recommended to set the value of Preferred max bytes to be close to the Max message count multiplied by the expected average transaction size.
 At run time, whenever possible, blocks will not exceed this size.
-If a transaction arrives that causes the block to exceed this size, the block is cut and a new block is created for that transaction.
-But if a transaction arrives that exceeds this value without exceeding the Absolute max bytes, the transaction will be included.
-If a transaction arrives that is larger than Preferred max bytes, then a block will be cut with a single transaction, and that transaction size can be no larger than Absolute max bytes.
+If a transaction arrives that causes the block to exceed the Absolute max bytes size, the block will be cut and the transaction included in a new block.
+The new block will be cut with the single transaction ONLY, which also cannot exceed the Absolute max bytes.

-Together, these parameters can be configured to optimize throughput of your orderer.

-#### Batch timeout

-Set the BatchTimeout value to the amount of time, in seconds, to wait after the first transaction arrives before cutting the block.
-If you set this value too low, you risk preventing the batches from filling to your preferred size.
-Setting this value too high can cause the orderer to wait for blocks and overall performance and latency to degrade.
-In general, we recommend that you set the value of BatchTimeout to be at least max message count / maximum transactions per second.

 ## Application considerations

-When designing the application architecture, decisions can affect the overall performance of the network and the application.
-Here we cover some of the considerations.
+When designing your application architecture, various choices can affect the overall performance of both the application and the network.
+These application considerations are described below.

-### Avoid CouchDB for high throughput applications
+### Avoid CouchDB for high-throughput applications

 CouchDB performance is noticably slower than embedded LevelDB, sometimes by a factor of 2x slower.
-The only additional capability that a CouchDB state database provides is JSON (rich) queries as stated in the [Fabric state database documentation](./deploypeer/peerplan.html#state-database).
-You should also never allow direct access to the CouchDB data (for instance via Fauxton UI) to ensure the integrity of the state data.
+The only additional capability that a CouchDB state database provides is JSON (rich) queries, as stated in the [Fabric state database documentation](./deploypeer/peerplan.html#state-database).
+In addition, to ensure the integrity of the state data you must never allow direct access to CouchDB data (for instance via Fauxton UI).

-CouchDB as a state database also has other limitations which will have impacts on performance and requires additional hardware resource (and cost).
-Additionally, JSON queries are not re-executed at validation time and thus there is no built-in protection from phantom reads as there is with range queries (your application must be designed to tolerate phantom reads when using JSON queries, for example when records are added to state between the time of chaincode execution and block validation).
-For these reasons, consider using range queries based on additional keys rather than using CouchDB JSON with queries.
+CouchDB as a state database has other limitations which reduce overall network performance and require additional hardware resource (and cost).
+For one, JSON queries are not re-executed at validation time, so CouchDB does not offer built-in protection from phantom reads.
+Such protection is provided, however, by range queries.
+(Your application must be designed to tolerate phantom reads when using JSON queries, such as when records are added to state between the times of chaincode execution and block validation).
+You should therefore consider using range queries based on additional keys for high-throughput applications, rather than using CouchDB JSON with queries.

 Alternatively, consider using an off-chain store to support queries, as seen in the [Off-chain sample](https://github.com/hyperledger/Fabric-samples/tree/main/off_chain_data).
-Using an off-chain store for queries gives you much more control over the data and query transactions do not affect the Fabric peer and network performance.
-It also enables you to use a fit-for-purpose data store for off-chain storage, for example you could use a SQL database or an analytics service more aligned with your query needs.
+Using an off-chain store for queries gives you much more control over the data, and query transactions do not affect Hyperledger Fabric peer and network performance.
+It also enables you to use a fit-for-purpose data store for off-chain storage, such as an SQL database or analytics service more aligned with your query needs.

-CouchDB performance degrades more than LevelDB as the amount of state data increases, requiring you to provide adequate resources for CouchDB instances for the life of the application.
+CouchDB performance also degrades more than LevelDB does as the amount of state data increases, requiring you to provide adequate resources for CouchDB instances for the life of the application.

 ### General chaincode query considerations

-Avoid writing queries that could be unbounded in the amount of data returned, and even if it's bounded if it's likely to return a large amount of data then this will cause a transaction to run for a long time and possibly time out.
-It's not best practice for fabric transactions to run for a long time, so ensure your queries are optimised to not return large amounts of data.
-If JSON queries are used ensure they are indexed.
+Avoid writing chaincode queries that could be unbounded in the amount of data returned, or bounded but returning an amount of data large enough to cause a transaction to time out.
+It is against Fabric best practices for transactions to run for a long time, so ensure that your queries are optimized to limit the amount of data returned.
+If JSON queries are used, ensure they are indexed.
 See [Good practice for queries](./couchdb_as_state_database.html#good-practices-for-queries) for guidance on JSON queries.

-### Use the new peer gateway service
+### Use the Peer Gateway Service

-The peer Gateway Service and the new Fabric-Gateway client SDKs are a substantial improvement over the legacy Go, Java and Node SDKs.
-Not only do they provide much improved throughput, they also provide better capability reducing the complexity of a client application.
-For example the Gateway SDKs will automatically collect enough endorsements to satisfy not only the chaincode endorsement policy but also any state-based endorsement policies that get included when the transaction is simulated, something that was not possible with the legacy SDKs.
+The Peer Gateway Service (new in v2.4) and Fabric-Gateway client SDKs offer substantial enhancements over the legacy Go, Java, and Node SDKs.
+The latest Gateway SDKs  provide much improved throughput, and more capabilities and reduced complexity to client applications.
+For example, the Gateway SDKs automatically (attempt to) collect the endorsements required to satisfy not only the chaincode endorsement policy, but also any state-based endorsement policies included with transaction simulation (which is not possible using the legacy SDKs).

-It also reduces the number of network connections a client needs to maintain in order for a client to submit a transaction.
-Previously, clients may need to connect to multiple peer and orderer nodes across organizations.
-The peer Gateway Service service enables an application to target a single trusted peer, then the peer Gateway Service connects to other peer and orderer nodes to gather endorsements and submit the transaction on behalf of the client application.
-Of course, you may want to target multiple trusted peers for high concurrency and redundancy.
+The Peer Gateway Service also reduces the number of network connections a client needs to maintain to submit a transaction.
+Using the legacy SDKs, clients may need to connect to multiple peer and orderer nodes across organizations.
+By contrast, the Peer Gateway Service service enables an application to connect to a single trusted peer, which then collects endorsements from other peer and orderer nodes and submits the transaction on behalf of the client application.
+However, you can still choose to have your application target multiple trusted peers, for high concurrency and redundancy.

-One point to consider is that shifting from legacy SDKs to the new Peer Gateway service reduces the client CPU and memory resource requirements.
-However, it does increase the peer resource requirements slightly.
+Changing your application development environment from the legacy SDKs to the new Peer Gateway Service also reduces client CPU and memory resource requirements, with a modest increase in peer resource requirements.

-See the [Sample gateway application](https://github.com/hyperledger/Fabric-samples/blob/main/full-stack-asset-transfer-guide/docs/ApplicationDev/01-FabricGateway.md) for more details about the new peer Gateway Service.
+See the [Sample gateway application](https://github.com/hyperledger/Fabric-samples/blob/main/full-stack-asset-transfer-guide/docs/ApplicationDev/01-FabricGateway.md) for more details about the Peer Gateway Service.

 ### Payload size